crollinson/ED_PalEON/README.md

 The version of ED that we’re using for the PalEON regional runs can be clone from
 github:
-$ git clone -b paleon_region_v1 https://github.com/crollinson/ED2.git
+   - 'git clone -b paleon_region_v1 https://github.com/crollinson/ED2.git'

 For more information on ED, please scope out the ED Wiki on github: https://github.com/EDmodel/ED2/wiki